mpbasto/wfp-api/README.md

 ```bash
 docker-compose up -d
 ```
 This runs a local Postgres instance with the database `wfp_db`.
-Username and password default values are defined in the docker-compose.yml at the root of the project, and it is highly encouraged to change them before running the command above.
+Username and password default values are defined in the `docker-compose.yml` at the root of the project, and it is highly encouraged to change them before running the command above.
-- **Make sure that a .env file is created at the root of the project with the URL for the database.
-Using the default values in the yaml, the contents of the .env file should look like this:** `DATABASE_URL=postgresql://wfp_user:wfp_pass@localhost:5432/wfp_db`
+- **Make sure that a `.env` file is created at the root of the project with the URL for the database.** Using the default values in the `.yaml`, the contents of the `.env` file should look like this: `DATABASE_URL=postgresql://wfp_user:wfp_pass@localhost:5432/wfp_db`

 ### 5. Load CSV data
 The original .csv file was obtained through [HDX](https://data.humdata.org/dataset/global-wfp-food-prices), which updates it every month.
 If you want to work with the latest data, please replace the file under `data/` and update `CSV_PATH` value in `scripts/load_csv.py`.